tocco/tocco-docs/devops/maintenance/delete_client_system.rst

 6. Wait at least one day for the automatic backup to run.

-7. Now you can access the rename databases "del_...." delete.
+7. Now you can access the rename databases `del_....` delete.

 8. Remove the project project of Client in Teamcity.